staruth0/reepls-web/brainstorm.md

 ---

-After changing profile, refresh the page and refetch the user because stuff has changed No importing from public
+-After changing profile, refresh the page and refetch the user because stuff has changed -No importing from public
+-profile settings is not autofilled like profile edit; infact why are the two differebt pages when doing the same thing?
+Keep /setting and both of them direct to it